atalent-labs/star-engagement-action/README.md

 By supporting this action you are consenting to:

-* Add the hashtag # to your tweets
+* Add the hashtag `#earlycontributor` to the tweets created by this action
-* Add a link to this action in the github issue created
+* Add a link to this action in the github issue created by this action
-* Add a link to this action in the discord notification
+* Add a link to this action in the discord notification created by this action

 ## Example usage